 Aate ke laddu or Atta laddoo is a rich and tasty recipe.
-This is also called Pinni in North Indian homes.
-Aate ke laddu has been the first sweet I would enjoy on reaching my granny's place.
-The whole box of wheat laddu would be waiting as soon as we reached Bhopal.
+This is also called pinni in North Indian homes.
+Aate ke laddu has been the first sweet I would enjoy on reaching my granny's place at Bhopal.
+The whole box of wheat laddu would be waiting for us kids to finish.
 How I wish I could revisit those days again!
 Simple recipes like Sindhi bhorat(kutti),mohanthal, mathri , namak pare , sooji halwa made childhood special.

 My earliest memory of Pinni

 It only reminds me of childhood, my mum and grand mum.
 It is simple and simply melts into mouth.
 My grandma made it for us when we were kids.
 Whole wheat ladoo is as good as having a roti.
 Full of proteins and carbs.
 This one more powerful with nuts.
 You could eat one and be full till lunch time.
 I love making them for my family too.
 Food is a great way of preserving your memories.
 Now as a mum, I make it for my family.
 You can also make it for travel as it stays good for a long time.

 - whole wheat flour

 - Mixed nuts (almonds, cashews, walnuts) finely chopped and dry roasted

 - Dry dessicated coconut powder (not in picture below).
 I have powdered desiccated coconut

 How to make aate ke ladoo?
 (Step by step photos)

 - Heat atta/whole meal flour until light brown on a low flame.